Contrast-Enhanced Mammogram

 What to Expect

-During the mammogram, you will stand in front of the machine while your breast is gently compressed for a short time.
-The procedure is similar to a regular mammogram and takes about the same amount of time.
-After the test, you can return to your regular activities right away.
+You will stand in front of the mammogram machine while your breast is gently compressed for a few seconds.
+The procedure is similar to a standard mammogram and usually takes 15–20 minutes.
+After the test, you can return to your normal activities immediately.